kuir-juach/linear_regression_model/README.md

 Flutter for building the mobile application.
 Python libraries: pandas, scikit-learn, and joblib.
 API API ENDPOINT The API is hosted publicly and can be accessed to get predictions by providing the necessary input values.
 Public API Endpoint POST https://linear-regression-api-sj2a.onrender.com live on render
+The backend provides an API endpoint designed to predict university grades based on assessment scores.
+This endpoint accepts two parameters: IA1 (marks from the first internal assessment) and IA2 (marks from the second internal assessment).
+By sending a POST request with these parameters in JSON format, the API returns the predicted grade.
+For example, sending the following request body: {"IA1": 85, "IA2": 90} would result in the response: {"predicted_grade": "A"}.
+This functionality ensures seamless communication between the backend and frontend, enabling real-time grade predictions for students.